tendermint/tendermint/docs/rfc/rc-005-event-system.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The event system makes it possible for clients, both internal and external,
-to receive notifications after a series of given events, such as new blocks,
+to receive notifications of state replication events, such as new blocks,
 new transactions, validator set changes, as well as intermediate events during
 consensus.
 Because the event system is very cross cutting, the behavior and
 performance of the event publication and subscription system has huge impacts